Writers are spoiled for choice when it comes to free writing software, tools, and free writing apps.

 With the app, you can access your search keyword profiles, authors, contributors, descriptions, pricing profiles, and more.

 You can copy entire page attributes from one listing tab to another to save time when creating multiple new books.

-If you are self-publishing author on Amazon Kindle Direct Publishing (KDP), Kindle Create is a must-have free software app for you to use.
+If you are a self-publishing author on Amazon Kindle Direct Publishing (KDP), Kindle Create is a must-have software app for you to use.

 The program has improved a lot over the last couple of years.
 Initially, it was a little unstable, and its primary function was to help you format a Kindle book.

 But stability is much better now, and Amazon has been slowly adding new features since it merged Createspace into KDP.